ppone/docs/integrations/affinipay.md

    [![LawPay Payments Setup](../img/lawpay-setup.png)](../img/lawpay-setup.png)

-4. Click **Connect your LawPay account**.
+4. Click **Connect to LawPay**.
 You will be taken to a screen to sign into your LawPay account, if you are not already signed in.
 Enter in your LawPay username and password and click **Sign In**.

    [![LawPay Login Page](../img/lawpay-connect.png)](../img/lawpay-connect.png)